Aug

 Now I'm not judging anybody.
 The "End of the Road" of abortion has been experienced by many millions of folks, church folks, non church folks, men and women.
 It is often experienced with the full consent and and payment of men, and with the advertising of the abortion mills, and the enthusiasm of wealthy suburban mavens and sires who are sometimes covering up for a latent eugenics movemant, and racism to boot.

-But it is the end of the road in that no one seems too keen on filling the moral black holes in Barth's reality, which is no longer an exceptional parody in an English class.
+But it is the end of the road in that no one seems too keen on filling the moral black holes in Barth's reality, which is no longer a new and exceptional parody in an English class.

-Besides what it has done to men and women genderwise, what has abortion done to our humanity and to our families?
-Hitler killed six million people under the cover of law and humanity and civilization is still trying to recover as well as figure how we let it happen.
+Besides, what it has done to men and women genderwise?
+What has abortion done to our humanity and to our families?
+Hitler killed six million people under the cover of law and humanity and civilization is still trying to recover from heaped up milleniums of antisemitism as well as figure how we humans let it happen.
 Abortion has killed twenty times that, from all nations and races, and yet we don't even ask how it has changed our humanity?

 Abortion is now normal, legal and a form of birth control here, and all around the world.
 It is part of the story of many people we love and defend.
 But it's the killing off of our own flesh and blood!